 Daphne Schmidt is our marketing & communications manager.
 She studied marketing in Amsterdam and has been trying to use these skills for a greater good ever since - she’s passionate about sharing the stories, people and projects that make the world a better place.

 Previous work includes organisations like the North Sea Foundation and online platform Nudge, where focus on sustainability and societal issues are key.
 During the weekends, she escapes the city in her campervan for some good ol’ peace and quiet.
 On a quest to bake a perfect loaf of sourdough bread (tips welcome).

-Dagan Cohen is our challenge leader.
-From the Refugee Challenge to the Clean Energy Challenge, Dagan’s passion in participative culture has proved invaluable to their success.
+Dagan Cohen is the head of R&D. He is involved in all research, impact measurement and development programs.
+During his long-term involvement with WDCD Dagan has spearheaded challenge programs.
+Dagan’s passion in participative culture has proved invaluable to their success.
 After graduating from Rietveld Academy, Dagan worked as a visual artist, entrepreneur, and has built 15 years experience working as (digital) creative director at agencies from Saatchi & Saatchi to Draftfcb.
 In addition to his work for WDCD, Dagan is a creative director at Social INC. As well as a keen eye in the creative sector, Dagan’s graphic t-shirt collection is definitely one to be envied.